 The length of punishment varies according to the type of felony.
 However, both the Federal Government and most States classify felonies as crimes that carry incarceration for a minimum of 12 months.
 For felonies like murder, the punishment may be the death penalty.

 In general, felonies are divided into two broad categories – crimes against property and crimes against people.

 Assault is one of the most common types of felonies.
 It is an unlawful attempt to incite or direct violence at another person with the intent of hurting them.
 An assault is an act that is mainly intended to scare or harm another person.
 An open threat of harm combined with the perceived ability to carry out the threat can be considered an assault even if the victim is not injured.
 An assault can quickly turn into a felony when the offender tries to cause harm to another person or uses a deadly weapon to carry out the assault.

 Domestic violence is said to occur when one member of the household abuses (verbally or physically) another individual.
 Domestic violence may take place in several forms including emotional abuse, sexual abuse or even stalking.
 It is a general perception that domestic violence is limited to couples but that is not the case.
-Domestic violence can occur between roommates, parent and children etc.
+Domestic violence can occur between roommates, parents, and children, etc.

-Drug related crime is often classified as a felony when the individual possess an illicit drug or intends to sell it.
+Drug-related crime is often classified as a felony when the individual possesses an illicit drug or intends to sell it.
 In some cases, possession of even a small amount of drug may result in a felony (e.g. heroin or methamphetamine).
-One can also be charged with a drug related crime if drugs are found in the home or the car, because the law assumes that there was an intent to sell.
+One can also be charged with a drug-related crime if drugs are found in the home or the car, because the law assumes that there was an intent to sell.